strimzi/strimzi.github.io/_posts/2020-07-21-tips-and-tricks-for-running-strimzi-with-kubectl.md

 One of the most useful options is `jsonpath`.
 It allows you to pass [JSONPath](https://kubernetes.io/docs/reference/kubectl/jsonpath/) expression which will be evaluated while querying the Kubernetes API.
-The JSONPath expression can be used to extract specific parts of the custom resource.
+The JSONPath expression can be used to extract or navigate specific parts of any resource.
-For example, you can easily get the bootstrap address from the status of the Kafka custom resource and use it in your Kafka clients.
+For example, you can get the bootstrap address from the status of the Kafka custom resource and use it in your Kafka clients.
-You can do that in the following JSONPath expression - `{.status.listeners[?(@.type=="tls")].bootstrapServers}`:
+You can do that with the following JSONPath expression - `{.status.listeners[?(@.type=="tls")].bootstrapServers}`:

 ```
 $ kubectl get kafka my-cluster -o=jsonpath='{.status.listeners[?(@.type=="tls")].bootstrapServers}{"\n"}'